ingonyama-zk/icicle/docs/README.md

   docs: {
     .
     .
-    includeCurrentVersion: false, // Update this to true to render the next verion's docs .
+    includeCurrentVersion: false, // Update this to true to render the next version's docs .
     .
     .